VysotskiVadim/VysotskiVadim.blog/_drafts/android-jetpack-navigation-navigate-safe.markdown

 What should an app do in case of navigation error?
 It depends.
-But in general you can ignore errors or send them to crash tracker.
+In general you can have two options: ignore errors or send them to crash tracker.

 I used to send errors as non-fatal crash in crashlytics.
 It didn't go well.